 Acclaimed as a passionate and virtuosic performer, Emilio is highly sought after as a solo cellist, chamber musician, conductor, composer and pedagogue.
-An extensive international career has taken him throughout the United States, Canada, Latin America, Europe, and Asia.
+An extensive international career takes him throughout the United States, Canada, Latin America, Europe, and Asia.
+In 2017, Emilio was named Artist of the Year by the New York Classical Music Society.
 Notable appearances include soloist with the National Symphony of the Ukraine, Puerto Rico Symphony Orchestra, National Symphony of Istanbul, Reno Chamber Orchestra, Guayaquil Symphony Orchestra, Bozeman Symphony, Orquesta Filarmónica de Boca del Río, Mexico, Texas Festival Orchestra, and San Angelo Symphony Orchestra.

 In March of 2014 Emilio served as a member of the jury for the prestigious Pablo Casals International Violoncello Competition in Budapest, Hungary.
 He has also been invited as guest soloist for the 2013 Casals Festival, Guayaquil Symphony Orchestra, Loja Symphony Orchestra, and the Puerto Rico Symphony Orchestra; recitalist at La Musica International Chamber Festival in Sarasota, Florida, Festival Tons Voisins in Albi, France, Mill Valley Chamber Music Society, and Barge Music in New York City; Live Radio Broadcast Recital from the Concertgebouw, Spiegelzaal; performances and appearance on screen for the movie Un Poema a L’Exili "EL PESSEBRE" de Pau Casals y Joan Alavedra which received the Best Picture Award at the REUS International Festival in Spain; and featured soloist on tour with the Puerto Rico Symphony Orchestra’s 50th Anniversary of the founding by Pablo Casals.
 He has also been invited as guest conductor and soloist with the Classical Symphony Orchestra of Guatemala, The Texas Festival and Chamber Orchestras, and the Orquesta de Camara Concerto de Puerto Rico.